ishandutta2007/free-api/README.md

  - Bus route planning (can be called online) : Search for eligible public transportation schemes based on start and end points —— <a href="https://www.free-api.com/doc/280"> Interface address </a> <br >
- - Riding route planning (can be called online) : Retrieve qualified cycling route planning based on the start and end coordinates —— <a href = "https: //www.free-api. com / doc / 281 "> Interface address </a>
+ - Riding route planning (can be called online) : Retrieve qualified cycling route planning based on the start and end coordinates —— <a href = "https: //www.free-api. com/doc/281 "> Interface address </a>

  - Driving route planning (can be called online) : Retrieve qualified driving route planning according to the starting and ending coordinates —— <a href = "https://www.free-api.com/doc/282"> Interface address </a>